 Do not pour the sample into any intermediate vessel for subsequent filtration.

-Collect the sample in a Polyethylene, Teflon or Polypropylene bailer that can be pressurized.
+Collect the sample in a polyethylene, Teflon or other fluoropolymer or polypropylene bailer that can be pressurized.
 When the bailer has been retrieved, immediately connect the filter and begin to pressurize the bailer;

 Or, collect the sample with a bailer and immediately place the intake tube of the peristaltic pump into the full bailer and begin pumping the water through the filter as described in section 1.2 above.